 By Will Graham, Special to ASSIST News Service

-Photo captions: 1) Will Graham preaching.
-2) Will Graham being interviewed by ANS founder, Dan Wooding, who began his journalistic career in London in 1968, when he became a reporter for The Christian, Billy Graham’s then British newspaper.
+Photo captions: 1) Three generations of Grahams — Will, Franklin and Billy.
+2) Will Graham conducting a crusade.
+3) Cliff Barrows, Billy Graham and George Beverly Shea singing at a Billy Graham Crusade.
+4) Will Graham being interviewed by ANS founder, Dan Wooding, who began his journalistic career in London in 1968, when he became a reporter for The Christian, Billy Graham’s British newspaper.
 Dan has since worked with Billy Graham as a writer at his overseas crusades in Moscow, Russia; Essen, Germany; and San Juan, Puerto Rico.
-3) Three generations of Grahams — Will, Franklin and Billy.
-4) Will Graham with his grandfather, Billy Graham, who just celebrated his 99th birthday.

 About Will Graham: Will is the third generation of Grahams to proclaim the Gospel of Jesus Christ under the banner of the Billy Graham Evangelistic Association (BGEA).
 He also serves as vice president of the BGEA, and as executive director of the Billy Graham Training Center at The Cove in Asheville, N.C.
-He is the son of Franklin, and grandson of Billy Graham.
-Follow Will on Facebook at www.Facebook.com/WillGraham4 and on Twitter at www.Twitter.com/TellaGraham.
+Follow Will on Facebook atwww.Facebook.com/WillGraham4 and on Twitter at www.Twitter.com/TellaGraham.

 ** You may republish this or any of our ANS stories with attribution to the ASSIST News Service (https://assistnews.net/).
 Please tell your friends and colleagues that they can receive a complimentary subscription to ANS by going to the above website and signing up there.